i-TechSupport-orlando/btenforce/README.md

 # Troubleshooting
 - Bluetooth is not turning back on: Check that the current time is within the time window you set in the config file.
 Run `btenforce -debug` to test without time constraints.
 Another possible cause is that it's inside the time window but the daemon is not running.
 Use `sudo launchctl list | grep itech` to check if the daemon is running.
 If not, run `sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist` to start it.
 Another possible reason is that the PPPC profile is not installed or the `blueutil` binary is not in the correct location.
 Check the install package receipt with `pkgutil --files /var/db/receipts/com.itech.btenforce.plist` to see if it was installed.
 If after it was installed the user clicked on "Don't Allow" for one of the prompts, you'll need to reinstall `btenforce`.
-- If Bluetooth isn't turning back on during school hours, the other features aren't working either.
+- If Bluetooth isn't turning back on during school hours, the other features may not be working either if you activated them.
 Check that `BTENFORCE_ACTIVE` is set to `true` in `/Library/Application Support/i-Tech/btenforce.env` or your custom env file location.
 Run `sudo launchctl bootout system/com.itech.btenforce` and `sudo launchctl bootstrap system /Library/LaunchDaemons/com.itech.btenforce.plist` to restart the daemon.
 - View the logs at `/var/log/btenforce.log` or your custom log path.
 - You may also obtain the log entries from the Unified Log with `log show --predicate 'eventMessage contains "btenforce"' --info --debug`.
 When `btenforce` is called by the daemon, it will appear in the log in a format similar to:
 `launchd: [system/com.itech.btenforce [93638]:] Successfully spawned btenforce[93638] because interval`